Table of Contents Hide

-Many of the providers may consider aligners or braces as a cosmetic rather than a must-do orthodontic issue, but there may be others that treat orthodontic as a major treatment.
-For example, a child with sever orthodontic problem is more likely to receive the coverage for his/her Invisalign treatment.
+Many of the providers may consider aligners or braces as a cosmetic rather than a must-do orthodontic issue, but there may be others that treat orthodontics as a major treatment.
+For example, a child with severe orthodontic problems is more likely to receive coverage for his/her Invisalign treatment.

 If your dental insurance has some plans for orthodontic treatments, there will be coverage for aligners (Invisalign) similar to braces, which you should double-check before undergoing treatment.
 Your dental insurance therefore will pay a certain percentage of your Invisalign costs.
 It may vary between 20% to 50% of the total costs.